mdaizovi/ai_voice_assistant/README.md

 ## Resources:
  - [Youtube Lex how to](https://www.youtube.com/watch?v=RB8yw2nzA2Q&list=PLAMHV77MSKJ7s4jE7F_k_Od8qZlFGf1BY&index=1&ab_channel=PradipNichite)
  - [How to Build an AI Voice Assistant on WhatsApp with Python, Whisper API, ChatGPT API, and Twilio](https://www.twilio.com/blog/build-ai-voice-assistant-whatsapp-python-whisper-chatgpt-twilio)
+ - [Getting started with AWS Lex using a datafile and AWS Python SDK](https://towardsaws.com/getting-started-with-aws-lex-using-a-datafile-and-aws-python-sdk-64517fd751b7) for if you want to make another v2 bot and terraofrm isn't supported yet